 Participation in the Competition has steadily increased over the years, and now sees a large number of teams from leading law schools in each of the regions.
-In 2010, 48 teams registered to participate in the Manfred Lachs Space Law Moot Court Competition.
-The IISL hopes that these numbers will continue to grow, and is currently looking at expanding the competition into different regions of the world.
+Currently, around 60 teams register each year to participate in the Manfred Lachs Space Law Moot Court Competition and numbers continue to grow.
+The IISL is looking at expanding the competition to Latin and South America in the future.

 Structure of the Competition

 In August each year, selected scholars of space law produce the moot problem for the following year.
 The problem is then released to universities and posted on this website.
 Law schools in each region then register for the Regional Rounds and submit written memorials on the moot problem in February or March.
 Regional Rounds are held between March and early June, with the North America Regional Round in Washington, D.C., and the European Regional Round, the Asia-Pacific Regional Round and the Africa Regional Round held in various cities in the respective regions.